Best Pit Stops from Kona to Volcano

 South Point

-We consider this a must see simply for the opportunity to say you stood on the southern most point of the entire United States.
-Stand along the cliffside edge or jump in, if you dare.
-This spot is a popular cliff diving spot for adrenaline junkies and does have a ladder down to the water to climb back out.
+Stand along the cliffside edge and take in the view.
+This spot is also a popular cliff diving spot for adrenaline junkies and there is a ladder down to the water to climb back out.
+However, swimming in this area is not recommended due to strong currents.
 The drive down is also a unique experience.
 With high winds and empty fields, you may feel like you’re driving to the edge of the earth.
-Keep your eyes peeled for Shaka Restaurant, the southernmost bar in the U.S. This small dive bar has some decent fish and chips and kalua pig.

-Green Sand Beach (Papakolea)
+Papakolea Green Sand Beach

 Punalu’u Bake Shop

-Black Sands Beach (Punalu’u)
+Punalu’u Black Sands Beach

 Volcano Winery